St. Pete-Clearwater International Airport (PIE)

 The SunRunner is Tampa Bay’s very first Bus Rapid Transit (BRT) project, offering a train-like transit line that connects downtown St. Pete to South Pasadena and St. Pete Beach.

-Hop aboard the bright red-and-yellow Downtown Looper for a free trip connecting you to all the major museums and attractions in downtown St. Pete.
-The Downtown Looper route operates Monday to Thursday from 7 a.m. to 10 p.m.; Friday 7 a.m. to midnight; Saturdays 8 a.m. to midnight; and Sundays 8 a.m to 10 p.m.
+Hop aboard the bright red-and-yellow Central Avenue Trolley for a free trip connecting you to all the major museums and attractions in downtown St. Pete.
+The schedule operates Monday to Friday from 7 a.m. to 10 p.m.; Saturdays and Sundays 8 a.m. to 10 p.m. and runs every 15-20 minutes.

 Cross Bay Ferry